 33 West 42nd Street New York, NY 10036

 Jerome Feldman joined the College of Optometry in 1974.
-He has held several different positions at the College and is now Director of the Schnurmacher Institute for Vision Research and Associate Dean for Graduate Studies and Research.
+He has held several different positions at the College, including Chairman of the Department of Behavioral Sciences, Director of the Schnurmacher Institute for Vision Research, Associate Dean for Graduate Studies and Research, and interim Dean of the College of Optometry.

-Prior to joining the college, Dr. Feldman held a position at Drake University in Des Moines Iowa as Assistant Professor in the Department of Psychology.
+Prior to joining the college, Dr. Feldman was an Assistant Professor at Drake University in Des Moines Iowa in the Department of Psychology.

-He is also a member of the ARVO and has received numerous grants, including the Short-term Research Training, NIH T-35 Training Grant.
+He has also been a member of the ARVO and has received numerous research grants, including Short-term Research Training, NIH T-35 Training Grants.

 University of New Mexico, Albuquerque, Phd, 1970